-- There is a significant presence of Korean businesses in Davao and Cagayan de Oro despite the travel advisory in those areas in 2017. - Type of business industries in some key preas: - ◆ Davao: Diverse industries (wholesale, advertising, vehicle parts, fishing, recreational and sports activities, and mining) - ♦ Misamis Oriental: mostly real estate and recreational activities - ◆ Metro Manila: Diverse industries (hotel and restaurants, motels, real estate, private education, telecommunications, and advertising) - The closure of Boracay Island in 2018 affected the Korean businesses that are mostly into tourism industry.
+HIGHLIGHTS - \ There is a significant presence of Korean businesses in Davao and Cagayan de Oro despite the travel advisory in those areas during 2017. - Type of business industries in some key areas, - ◆ Davao: Diverse industries (wholesale, advertising, vehicle parts, fishing, recreational and sports activities, and mining) - ◆ Misamis Oriental: mostly real estate and recreational activities - ♦ Metro Manila: Diverse industries (hotel and restaurants, motels, real estate, private education, telecommunications, and advertising) - The closure of Boracay Island in 2018 affected the Korean businesses that are mostly into tourism industry.
+Sources: Unpublished data, SEC, n.d.

 TYPOLOGY AND DRIVERS OF KOREAN MIGRATION TO THE PHILIPPINES

-18th Century to 1970s

 RELIGIOUS REFUGEES.
-SOLDIERS & WAR BRIDES
+SOLDIERS, WAR BRIDES

-Political migration and international marriages (between Korean brides and Filipino soldiers who participated in the Korean War) accounted for the early settlements of Korean migrants in the Philippines.
+Political migration and international marriages

+(between Korean brides and Filipino soldiers who participated in the Korean War) accounted for the early settlements of Korean migrants in the Philippines.

 Source: Kutsumi, 2004

 1980s

 BUSINESS VENTURES

-Rapid economic development in South Korea drives the migration of labor extensive industries and the first waves of businessmen in the Philippines.
+Rapid economic development in South Korea drives the migration of labor extensive industries and

+the first waves of businessmen in the Philippines.

 Source: Kutsumi, 2004

 Earliest Korean Organizations Formed

-1969

-Korean Association Philippine, Inc. (now called United Korean Community Association in the Philippines)
+Korean Association Philippine, Inc. 1969 (now called United Korean Community Association in the Philippines)

-1974

-Manila Korean Union Church
+1974 Manila Korean Union Church

-1975

-Mother's Association
+Mother's Association 1975

-1991

-Overseas Korean Traders
+1991 Overseas Korean Traders

-1995

-Korean Restaurant Association
+1995 Korean Restaurant Association

-1995

-Korean Chamber of Commerce
+1995 Korean Chamber of Commerce

-1997

-Construction Association
+1997 Construction Association

 Source: Kutsumi, 2004

+Demand for English Education in Korea Migration

-The Adventure of Migration
+The Adventure of

-Ease of Travel

 In 2003, DOT's marketing campaign "Philippines English as a Second Language Tour Program" attracted more Korean visitors.

-The increase in cheap travels and special working permit visa given to Koreans to be a tourist guide
+travels and special working permit visa given to

+Source: Miralao, 2007

 Early 2000s

 STUDENT MIGRANTS AND REPEAT TRAVELLERS